The Word for World Is Forest: Plot summary

 The Word for World is Forest begins from the point of view of Captain Davidson, who is the commander of a logging camp named Smith camp.
 Many native Athsheans are used as slave labor and personal servants at the camp.
 Davidson travels to Centralville, the headquarters of the colony, hoping to have a sexual encounter with one of the women who have just arrived on the predominantly male colony.
 When Davidson returns to Smith Camp, he finds the entire camp burned to the ground, and all of the humans dead.
 He lands to investigate, and is overpowered by four Athsheans.
 He recognizes one of them as Selver, an Athshean who was a personal servant at the headquarters of the colony, and later an assistant to Raj Lyubov, the colony anthropologist.
 A few months prior to the attack, Davidson had raped Selver's wife Thele, who died in the process, prompting an enraged Selver to attack Davidson.
-Davidson nearly kills him before he is rescued by Lyubov.
-He is left with prominent facial scars, which render him easily recognizable.
+Davidson nearly killed him before he was rescued by Lyubov.
+He was left with prominent facial scars, which rendered him easily recognizable.
 The Athsheans allow Davidson to leave and carry a message about the destruction of the camp back to the colony headquarters.

 After the attack, Selver roams through the forest for five days before coming upon an Athshean settlement.
 Selver describes to the people of the town the destruction of his town, known as Eshreth, by the Terrans, who then built their headquarters at the site.
 He also tells them about the enslavement of hundreds of Athsheans at the various camps.
 He says that the Terrans are crazy because they do not respect the sanctity of life in the same way that the Athsheans do, which was why he led the attack against camp Smith.
 After some discussion, the people of the town send messengers to other towns sharing Selver's story, while Selver travels back to the Terran headquarters.